 - A. Manufacturers: Subject to compliance with requirements, provide products by one of the following: - 1.
-Panasonic - 2.
-Broan - 3.
-PennBarry - B. Capacities and Characteristics: - 1.
+Panasonic (Basis of Design) - 2.
+PennBarry - 3.
+Greenheck - 4.
+Cook - B. Capacities and Characteristics: - 1.
 See Equipment Schedule on drawings for Unit Capacities and Characteristics. - C. Housing: Steel, lined with acoustical insulation. - D. Fan Wheel: Centrifugal wheels directly mounted on motor shaft.
-Fan shrouds, motor, and fan wheel shall be removable for service. - E. Grille: Plastic, louvered grille with flange on intake and thumbscrew attachment to fan housing. - F. Electrical Requirements: Junction box for electrical connection on housing and receptacle for motor plug-in. - G. Motor:
+Fan shrouds, motor, and fan wheel shall be removable for service. - E. Grille: Plastic, louvered grille with flange on intake and thumbscrew attachment to fan housing. - F. Electrical Requirements: Junction box for electrical connection on housing and receptacle for motor plug-in. - G. Motor: - The motor shall be enclosed with brushless DC motor engineered to run continuously.
+DC motor speed shall automatically increase when the fan senses static pressure to maintain selected CFM. - 2.
+Motor Sizes: Minimum size as indicated.
+If not indicated, large enough so driven load will not require motor to operate in service factor range above 1.0.

+H. Control:

-- The motor shall be enclosed with brushless DC motor engineered to run continuously.
-DC motor speed shall automatically increase when the fan senses static pressure to maintain selected CFM. - H. Control: - 1.
-Dual motion and humidity sensors with adjustable delay off timer that can be set from 30 seconds to 60 minutes. - I. Accessories: - 1.
-Built-in speed selector. - 2.
+1. Dual motion and humidity sensors with adjustable delay off timer that can be set from 30 seconds to 60 minutes.

+I. Accessories:

+- 1. Built-in speed selector. - 2.
 Isolation: Rubber-in-shear vibration isolators. - 3.
 Manufacturer's standard roof jack or wall cap, and transition fittings.